ParallelMaths/parallel/pages/8-08-computer-music.md

 Lots of schools offer students a weekly or monthly maths puzzle competition.
 If your school does not have such a competition, then you could suggest it to your maths teacher.

-And if you are a student or teacher that already takes part in or runs a regular maths puzzle competition, then let us know if you have any question that we could include in our Parallelograms [by emailing us](mailto:contact@parallel.org.uk).
+And if you are a student or teacher that already takes part in or runs a regular maths puzzle competition, then let us know if you have any questions that we could include in our Parallelograms [by emailing us](mailto:contact@parallel.org.uk).

 In the meantime, here is a question from a London school, posed to its students earlier this year.

 ::: problem id=1_1 marks=3
-__1.1.__ Who am I?
-I have 4 digits.
+__1.1.__ I have 4 digits.
 I am a perfect square.
 I look the same upside down.
 My square root is a prime number.
+Who am I?

 <input solution="6889"/>

 ---

 There are different ways to tackle this problem.
 For example, we could identity the 4-digit square numbers, but there are more than 60 of them.
 So, instead, let’s list all the 4-digit numbers that look the same upside down – they have to contain 1s, 6s, 8s and 9s.
-So, we have: 1111, 1691, 1961, 1881, 6119, 6889, 6699, 6969, 8118, 8888, 8698, 8968, 9116, 9886, 9966, 9696.
+So, we have: 1001, 1111, 1691, 1961, 1881, 6009, 6119, 6889, 6699, 6969, 8118, 8888, 8698, 8968, 9116, 9886, 9966, 9696.
 The only perfect square (I think) is 6,889, and the square root is 83, which is indeed a prime.
 So, the answer is 6,889.
 :::